 Citizen insecurity poses a rising challenge to democratic governance and the exercise of citizenship throughout Latin America and the Caribbean.
 Transnational organized crime, gang violence, drug production and trafficking, and other sources of insecurity continue to threaten the quality of...

 The Program’s work on democratic governance focuses on questions of improving democratic quality and state capacity, the relationship between democratization and internal armed conflict, the resurgence of populism, and the protection of human rights.

 As Latin American countries find new options for political and economic insertion in a globalized world, patterns of international relations and U.S.-Latin American relations are changing.
-Through events and publications, the Latin American Program aims to deepen the understanding of the region’s new commercial and political...
+The Program is particularly focused on understanding of the region’s new commercial and political...

 The resolution of armed conflict through a peace process has been a focus of the Program’s work and continues to be an important area of study for understanding post-conflict democratic transitions and efforts in consolidation.

 Despite widespread economic growth and increasing social expenditures, Latin America remains one of the most unequal regions of the world.
 The region's highly regressive tax systems remain a huge hurdle to reducing poverty and inequality.